nba251522/thomas-er-porfolio/README.md

 ## Projects

 The portfolio highlights a selection of Thomas Er's notable projects, each elucidating his approach to coding, problem-solving, and team collaboration.
-Each project comes with a brief description, the technologies used, and a link to the deployed application or code repository.
+Each project was carefully designed and created to meet the customer's requests.
+A link has been provided to each website that Thomas Er helped to create.

 ## Author Info